 Your child will be given general anesthesia before surgery.
-This means they will be unconscious and unable to feel pain.
+This means your child will be asleep and unable to feel pain.

-Your child will stay in the recovery room after surgery until they are awake and can breathe easily, cough, and swallow.
-Most patients can go home several hours after this surgery.
+Your child will stay in the recovery room after surgery.
+You will be allowed to take your child home when your child is awake and can breathe easily, cough, and swallow.
+In most cases, this will be a few hours after surgery.

 Why the Procedure Is Performed

-The adenoids normally shrink as children reach adolescence.
-Adults rarely need adenoidectomy.
+The adenoids normally shrink as children grow older.
+Adults rarely need to have them removed.

 Before the Procedure

-The day before the surgery, your child should have nothing to eat or drink after midnight.
+The night before the surgery, your child should have nothing to eat or drink after midnight.
 This includes water.